 CEREO invites affiliates who belong to one of three major categories regarding climate change research.
 Of these, one is related to the mission of planetary health - Sustainability and the Environment: "WSU will draw on faculty with interest in human and natural systems, environmental justice, environmental entrepreneurship, and sustainable agriculture, as well as urban design and public health.
 The Center is committed to the support of research on interrelationships between culture, society and the environment.
 CEREO's mission includes environmental education and outreach, as well as understanding the challenges of ecological literacy and environmental citizenship."
+This is unchanged from last year.

-3. Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your medical school?
+2.3.
+Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your medical school?